PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Our Proposal:

 where the denominator is the sum of the expected number of edges from all nodes in the community $C_b$ to the community $C_a$.
 Note that the denominator can also be the sum of the expected number of edges from all nodes in the community $C_a$ to the community $C_b$.

-Using the formula mentioned above, we can initial the connections both within and between communities.
-However, the graph generated may not align perfectly with the original expected information, particularly in cases with significant noise perturbation.
-Therefore, we aim to enhance the utility of the generated graph by integrating multiple previously available expected information (\ie, the perturbed total number of edges and the degree information of nodes) for post-processing.
-We try to ensure that the number of edges and the degree sequence of nodes in the generated graph are as close to the original information as possible.
+Using the formula mentioned above, we can initialize the connections both within and between communities.
+However, the generated graph may not align perfectly with the original expected information, particularly in cases with significant noise perturbation.
+Thus, we aim to enhance the utility of the generated graph by integrating multiple previously available expected information (\ie, the perturbed total number of edges and the degree information of nodes) for post-processing.
+We try to ensure that the edge count and node degree in the generated graph closely match those of the original, as they can well reflect the patterns of the graph.